drwpow/html-aria/README.md

 ### aria-query

+- html-aria is an expansion of aria-query that implements the important-but-missing [W3C specification on mapping HTML to ARIA](https://www.w3.org/TR/html-aria).
+This is necessary to correctly map HTML → ARIA roles, states, and properties.
 - html-aria supports ARIA 1.3 while aria-query is still on ARIA 1.2
-- html-aria is designed to reduce effort and minimize error for common tasks (e.g. determining ARIA roles from HTML). aria-query is a general purpose replication of the ARIA spec that requires more understanding and more boilerplate code.
-- html-aria is more performant (100× faster) due to aria-query [constantly redoing work](https://github.com/A11yance/aria-query/issues/560).
+- html-aria has a simpler API that requires less boilerplate code while requiring less knowledge of the ARIA spec.
+This reduces mistakes in creating accessible interfaces.
 - html-aria is smaller, weighing only ~5k gzip (aria-query is ~13k gzip)
-- html-aria respects more nuance in the spec such as [improved role detection from HTML](#getrole) and [HTML-aware aria-\* attributes](#aria-attributes-from-html)
+- html-aria is more performant (100× faster) (due to aria-query [constantly redoing work](https://github.com/A11yance/aria-query/issues/560)).

 ## Setup